What Do Students Learn?

 - Managing Testing Stress

-Our one-day programs are offered throughout the year and are an excellent introduction to what gives an individual financial freedom and a general understanding of what it takes to achieve Wealthy Habits.
-As with all of the Wealthy Habits financial literacy programs, the one-day sessions are taught through activities and focus on making the lessons relevant to students.
+We offer our Introduction to Wealthy Habits day programs throughout the year.
+These programs serve as an excellent introduction to money management and all things personal finance.
+As with all of the Wealthy Habits financial literacy programs, these day-long sessions are taught using fun activities and focus on making the lessons relevant to students.

-We all must deal with our own personal finances no matter what career field we choose.
-Sadly, most of us aren’t provided with a thorough education on building good money habits before we make mistakes.
-While Georgia is one of the few states that requires a Personal Finance module as part of Social Studies, are these individuals teaching our students adequately prepared and more importantly do they get students excited about making smart financial decisions for their future?
+There comes a time in everyone’s life, no matter your chosen career path, where we all must deal with our own personal finances.
+Unfortunately, most of us aren’t provided with a thorough education on building good money habits before we make mistakes.
+While Georgia is one of the few states that requires a Personal Finance module in public schools, our children still graduate with an incredible amount of confusion towards money management.
 Click to See High School GA Standards

 Wealthy Habits has been providing unbiased, fun and relevant financial literacy programs since 2012.
-These financial literacy programs have touched more than 4000 students and have shown to be highly effective.
-Many students aren’t excited about “personal finance” when they arrive, but more than 90% of students leave glad they participated and excited to make better choices starting NOW (yes, even the middle schoolers).
-Wealthy Habits financial literacy programs cover GA Personal Finance Standards.
+These programs have touched more than 5000 students and have proven to be highly effective.
+Obviously, many students aren’t excited about “personal finance” when they arrive, but more than 90% of students leave glad they participated and excited to make better choices starting NOW (yes, even the middle schoolers).
+Our Wealthy Habits financial literacy programs cover GA Personal Finance Standards and more.